andyzhp234/Stable-e-commerce/README.md

 - Filter Products by Availability, Category, Brand, and Price
 - Search Products by name, category, brand, and description
 - Product Detail Page
-  - Product Image slider
+  - Product image slider
-  - Add Product to Shopping Cart
+  - Add product to shopping cart
-  - Logged in User/Admin can Leave Comments with Rating
+  - Logged in User/Admin can leave comments with rating
-  - Display All Reviews
+  - Display all reviews
 - Shopping Cart
   - User able to change product quantity within shopping cart page
   - User able to delete product
-- Admin can view All Registered Users & Admins
+- Admin can view all registered users & admins
   - Admin is able to update users profile
   - Admin is able to promote a user to be admin
   - Admin is able to delete user
-- Admin can view All Products
+- Admin can view all products
-  - Admin is able to create a new Product
+  - Admin is able to create a new product
-  - Admin is able to delete a Product
+  - Admin is able to delete a product
-  - Admin is able to update a Product
+  - Admin is able to update a product
 - Admin can View All Orders
   - Admin can mark an order as delivered
 - User/Admin can update their profile